by Rebecca Holland

 When it comes to Jordan, I’m a bit biased.
 It was the first place I ever traveled outside of the US, and for that reason one of my favorite places in the world.
-So of course I think five days is way too short.
+So, of course I think five days is way too short.
 I realize though, that vacation days are not always unlimited, and there are other places you might want to spend your small stash.
-I was in Jordan for the past few weeks, but Nathan visited for five days and we managed to pack a lot in in that time period.
+I was in Jordan for the past few weeks, but a friend visited for five days and we managed to pack a lot in in that time period.
 So, if you can make a longish weekend out of it (much easier to do if you’re traveling from Europe, the Middle East, or Asia), here’s how to maximize your time.
 If you have more time, spend another day wandering around Amman, and head north to Jerash and Umm Qais, or do some adventuring in Wadi Mujib.
-If you want a longer itinerary, get in touch!

 Day 1 – Fly into Amman

-Amman is a thriving city of 4-million.
+Amman is a thriving city of four million people.
 There’s plenty to do to entertain yourself for days, though most of it is things you can do in any big city.
 Shopping, dining, drinking.
 If you want to get to know the city, spend some significant time here, but if you want to see the main sights and eat the best food, 36 hours is perfect.

 Say you get in in the afternoon.
 Grab a juice at Wild Jordan Center at the end of Rainbow Street.
 The center is run by the Royal Society for the Conservation of Nature and proceeds go to the rural communities of eight nature preserves throughout the country.
 If you have time, you can take a day trip to one of the preserves through the center.
 Either way, take a look through the gift shop, where you’ll find homemade jewelry and other souvenirs that are nicer than other spots in the city.